Sexual health FAQ (frequently asked questions)

 Do I need to make an appointment to come to the birth control clinic?

-Appointments are necessary at all clinics to see an educator or a doctor if you need a prescription.
-If you would like a pregnancy test or emergency contraception you can walk in during clinic hours and we will do our best to serve you.
-If you just want to pick up pills and you already have a prescription with us, you can drop in during clinic hours.
+Appointments are recommended at our clinics to see an educator or a doctor.
+If you would like emergency contraception pills you can walk in during clinic hours.
+If you just want to pick up birth control and you already have a prescription with us, you can drop in during clinic hours.

 How old do I have to be to come to the clinic?